vivien/i3blocks-contrib/openvpn/README.md

 Note: devices in configuration file should be named with their number (ex: tun0, tap1), as dynamic devices are not supported.
+Also make sure that your openvpn config filename ends in `.conf`.

 # Options